Anush2004/Games/ReadMe.md

 This repository contains to 2 games one made using turtle module and other using Pygame module.
-The games are a bit shabby and the only reason to making them was learn how to use these modules.
+The games are a bit shabby and the only reason to making them was to learn how to use these modules.

 # **2 Player Ping-Pong Game**